 Ulrike Reinhard started we-school/Janwaar Castle in February 2014 as a private initiative.
 In an international campaign SKATEBOARDS/ARTBOARDS she asked artists around the world to transform a skateboard into an artboard.
 The boards were auctioned on the ebay platform of skate-aid, a German NGO which is well-known in the international skateboarding arena.
 Ulrike’s idea of the skatepark was to give kids in rural India who DON’T know what a skateboard is and who are lacking in self-confidence the chance to bring some fun into their lives and learn new skills by playing.
 She was confident that this will give them trust and raise their self-confidence as they learn to develop new social skills and learn what it takes to commit themselves to a set goal.

-Inspired by the work of Skateistan she took a slightly different approach and framed Janwaar Castle as an open sandbox meaning:
+Inspired by the work of Skateistan she took a slightly different approach and framed Janwaar Castle as an open sandbox.
+This basically means:

 - a clear set of values and principles in which all activities take place